 Will I still get the credit for the work term, even if I am released early or I start later?

-Yes, as long as you submit and passes the required work term deliverables.
-During this unique time, we will be flexible on work term duration.
+Yes, as long as you submit and pass the required work term deliverables.
+During this unique time, we will be flexible on the work term duration.
 Do not hesitate to contact us via email (firstname.lastname@example.org) or phone (613-562-5741) if you have any questions or concerns.

 What if there is a COVID-19 case on my work site?

-Ask your employer to inform the CO-OP Office if there is any risk of exposure for our students and if there are some resulting actions, such as work site relocation or being asked to work from home.
-Your employer can inform his primary CO-OP contact or email coop@uOttawa.ca as soon as possible.
+Ask your employer to inform the CO-OP Office if there are any risk of exposure for CO-OP students such as yourself and if there are some resulting responses, such as a work site relocation or the opportunity to work remotely from your home.
+Your employer can inform his primary CO-OP contact or email email@example.com as soon as possible to inform us of the situation.

-Will the current Covid-19 pandemic affect the Fall 2020 CO-OP placement process?
+Will the current Covid-19 pandemic affect the Summer 2021 CO-OP placement process?

 If I choose to participate in the virtual placement process, what do I need to do?

-To participate in the interview process, you will need to update your phone number through your uoZone account and check your Skype username in the NAV.
+To participate in the 1st round interview process, you will need to update your phone number through your uoZone account and check your Skype username in the NAV.

 - Your Skype username: To see your Skype name, tap or click your profile picture and your Skype name will be displayed on your profile.
-If you do not have a Skype account, please create one and then add your Skype name.
+If you do not have a Skype account, please create one and then add your Skype name to the Navigator.
 To enter your username, go to your “Profile” section in the NAV and enter it in the Skype text field and click “Save”.

 - Telephone number: Enter your mobile number, i.e., the number you will be using for phone interviews, in uoZone.
 It will be updated in the NAV within 24 hours.

-- Please note that due to these conditions, we will need to share your Skype name and/or telephone number with employers conducting interviews.
+- Please note that due to Covid-19 conditions, we will need to share your Skype name, telephone number and your uOttawa e-mail address with employers conducting interviews.
+Please do not reach out to employers directly to make changes to your interview schedule.
+Thank you for using the interview conflict tool.